 Invest or hold operating capital in insecure instruments, or in non-interest bearing accounts except where necessary to facilitate ease in operational transactions.

-Invest more then 50% in one bank account
+Invest more than 50% in one bank account

 Endanger the organisation’s public image or credibility, or its ability to accomplish Ends.